 Christian hotels are places to stay that are run by Christian hoteliers.
-This was the guiding principle behind the foundation of Switzerland’s oldest hotelier association, VCH, which celebrates its 125th anniversary this year.
+This was the guiding principle behind the foundation of Switzerland’s oldest hotelier association.

 VCH, which stands for the Verband Christlicher Hotels Schweiz (Association of Christian Hotels in Switzerland) is an association of proprietors and managers of hotels, inns, guest houses and health resorts (collectively referred to hereinafter as hotels) who are committed to running their businesses with a Christian mindset and spirit.
 Its members affirm the Apostles’ Creed, as do many Christian churches.

 How was VCH founded?

 The heads of hostels and hospices as well as members of their committees met at the then new Eidgenössisches Kreuz hotel in Bern on 20 November 1895.
 Their establishments were built from the 1860s onwards to provide suitable accommodation for itinerant craftsmen.
 At the meeting, the 20 men approved the draft articles of association and in doing so founded the Schweizerischer Verband Christlicher Herbergen (Swiss Association of Christian Hostels).

 Nine establishments join the association.
 The annual fee of 2 Swiss francs, “previously paid by the wardens out of their own pockets”, increases to 10 Swiss francs and is now to be paid by the establishment.
 From the agenda: Should the warden dine with the guests?
 How can a busy warden also make time to adequately provide for his family?
 Where can Christian servants be found?